richarrd92/hobbymatch/backend/docs/logger.md

 # How `logger.py` Works

-This module provides a centralized logging utility for the HobbyMatch backend, supporting both console output and rotating log files.
+This module provides a centralized logging utility for Python applications, supporting both console output and basic file logging.

 ### Core Function: `setup_logger()`

 - Configures the root logger with:
   - Console logging (stdout)
-  - Rotating file logging with automatic file rollover based on file size (default 5MB)
-- Log files are stored in a configurable directory (`logs` by default).
-- Log files are named with date and hour in the format:
-  `app_YYYY-MM-DD_HH00.log` (e.g., `app_2025-07-01_1400.log`)
-- Keeps a configurable number of backup log files (default 5).
+  - File logging to a specified filename (`app.log` by default)
+- Log file is saved in the current working directory (or wherever specified via `log_file`).
 - Uses a consistent log format including timestamp, level, and message:

 ```